thycotic-ps/thycotic.secretserver/docs/getting_started/logging.md

 ---
-title: "Thycotic.Logging module"
+title: "Logging Commands"
 sort: 5
 ---

-# Logging Module
+# Logging Commands

-A nested logging module is included that gives you access to the following commands:
+The module is packaged with three binary commands (C# cmdlets) that provide the option for script authors to having logging in their workflows if needed.
+These included the following commands:

 - [Start-TssLog]
 - [Stop-TssLog]
 - [Write-TssLog]

+You can find more details using these commands in the working with section on logging.

 [More details](/thycotic.secretserver/getting_started/working_with/workignwith_logging)